redMaPPer I: Algorithm and SDSS DR8 Catalog: Data

 The input galaxy catalog for this work is derived from SDSS DR8 data~\citep{dr8}.
 This data release includes more than $14,000\,\mathrm{deg}^2$ of drift-scan imaging in the Northern and Southern Galactic caps.
 The survey edge used is the same as that used for Baryon Acoustic Oscillation Survey (BOSS) target selection~\citep{dsaaa13}, which reduces the total area to $\approx 10,500\ \deg^2$ with high-quality observations and a well-defined contiguous footprint.
 Similarly, bad field and bright star masks are based on those used for BOSS.

 The BOSS bright star mask is based on the Tycho catalog~\citep{hfmuc00}.
 However, this catalog is incomplete at the bright end.
-Cross-matching Tycho to the Yale Bright Star Catalog~\citep{hj91}, covering 9000 of the brightest stars in the sky (mostly visible to the naked eye), we have found an extra 70 stars --- including very bright stars such as Arcturus and Regulus --- that obviously impatced galaxy photometry and detection.
+Cross-matching Tycho to the Yale Bright Star Catalog~\citep{hj91}, covering 9000 of the brightest stars in the sky (mostly visible to the naked eye), we have found an extra 70 stars --- including very bright stars such as Arcturus and Regulus --- that obviously impacted galaxy photometry and detection.
 We have also found that very large, bright galaxies such as M33 cause significant problems for photometry in the area, including many spurious sources marked as galaxies.
 To handle these issues, we have visually inspected and masked obviously bad regions around 63 objects brighter than $V<10$ from the New General Catalogue~\citep[NGC:][]{sinnott88} that are in the DR8 footprint, as well as the bright stars mentioned above.
 In total, an additional $36\,\mathrm{deg}^2$ ($\sim0.3\%$ of the total area) is removed by our combined bright star and galaxy mask.
 After accounting for all the masked regions, the input galaxy catalog covers $10,400\,\mathrm{deg}^2$.

 As discussed in R12, the careful selection of a clean input galaxy catalog is required for proper cluster finding and richness estimation.
 Our input catalog cuts are similar to those from \citet{scmbw12} used for BOSS target selection, with some modifications.
-First, we select objects based on the default SDSS star/galaxy separator that have $i<21.0$.
-We then filter all objects with any of the following flags set in the $g$, $r$, or $i$ bands: {\tt SATUR\_CENTER}, {\tt BRIGHT}, {\tt TOO\_MANY\_PEAKS}, and ({\tt NOT BLENDED} {\tt OR} {\tt NODEBLEND}).
+First, we select galaxies as classified by the default SDSS star/galaxy separator.
+We further limit our catalog to $i<21.0$, approximately the $10\sigma$ limiting magnitude for the survey.\footnote{Although we note that the limiting magnitude is not precisely constant over the survey.} We then filter all objects with any of the following flags set in the $g$, $r$, or $i$ bands: {\tt SATUR\_CENTER}, {\tt BRIGHT}, {\tt TOO\_MANY\_PEAKS}, and ({\tt NOT BLENDED} {\tt OR} {\tt NODEBLEND}).
 Unlike the BOSS target selection, we have chosen to \emph{keep} objects flagged with {\tt SATURATED}, {\tt NOTCHECKED}, and {\tt PEAKCENTER}.